datmellowjello/ratemypad2.1/README.md

 # Rate My Pad

-The best resource to find honest reviews and helpful data on homes near you!
+The best resource to find honest reviews and helpful data on homes for rent near you!

+Our website is built using React, Mysql/JawsDB, NodeJs, and Express.

 ## Group Members & Roles